websanco/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/store-emails.md

 Your [%ORDER_ID%] has been shipped to [%ORDER_SHIPPING_ADDRESS%].
 ```

-The variables are then replaced with the relevant content when sending the email.
+The wildcards are then replaced with the relevant content when sending the email.

 See the [Notification Template Variables Reference Guide](./notification-template-variables-reference-guide.md) article to learn more.

 ## Viewing Order Communications History

-Email notifications related to an order are tracked and can be reviewed in the *Emails* tab when viewing an order.
+Email notifications related to an order are tracked and you can review them under the *Emails* tab of an order.
 Navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Orders_.
 Click on an Order ID then the _Email_ tab.
 See [Orders Information](../../order-management/orders/order-information.md) to learn more.

 ![Message Logs are in the Orders information.](./store-emails/images/04.png)